Monkbreh/MHFU-Texture-Port/README.md

  ##################
 - Languages and button layouts are included.
 - Support for FUC
 - All map area and monster textures are replaced.
+(90% of monsters?)
 - Majority of equipment textures are replaced.

 ![image](https://github.com/Monkbreh/MHFU-Texture-Port/assets/118343447/6dafd55a-40fa-4044-80d0-5d8fc0e11eb8)